 The presence of COVID-19 has affected many things in this era.
 It has taken not just the lives of many people worldwide but also changed the way we live.
 Our immune system is the only strongest defense we have right now to combat this pandemic.
 It’s a biological structure of cells, glands, and organs that defend our bodies.
-Fortunately, red light therapy boosts the immune system.
+Fortunately, effects of red light therapy on immune system are positive.

 The question is, how?
 We’ll dive deeper into that.

 What is Red Light Therapy?

 Red light therapy (RLT) is a safe, non-invasive, painless, and affordable regimen that works by emitting wavelengths of light that penetrate deep enough into our skin to cause systemic changes.
 These changes bring health advantages that are supported by studies and clinical trials.